How to Choose a Backpacking Stove

 Additional Features to Consider

-To choose a backpacking stove there are different criteria that allow you to know its performance.
+Besides these, there are different criteria that allow you to know its performance.

-• Wind sensitivity: The wind sensitivity is the same for all single stoves but may vary for optimized stoves.
+• Wind Sensitivity: The wind sensitivity is the same for all single stoves but may vary for optimized stoves.
 To improve the wind resistance of your stove you can use a finned pan or a windscreen.

 • Stability: The stability of the stove is the result of two factors: The foot of the gas bottle and the width of the stove head supports.
 It is often at the foot of the bottle that the cooking pot can tip over, especially if the bottle is on unstable ground.
 The stability is therefore roughly equivalent for all stoves that screw onto the bottle.
 To improve this, you can buy a stabilizer that is fixed under the bottle.